gwpy/gwsumm/docs/tabs/websites.rst

 Generating Websites
 ===================

-`As we have seen <index>`_, generating standalone pages is trivial using GWSumm.
+:ref:`As we have seen <tabs>`, generating standalone pages is trivial using GWSumm.
 What would be more useful would be to generate linked sets of pages, aka a website.

 Navigation
 ----------